Aliases for SNX9 Gene

 GeneCards Summary for SNX9 Gene

 SNX9 (Sorting Nexin 9) is a Protein Coding gene.
-Diseases associated with SNX9 include wiskott-aldrich syndrome.
-Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Vesicle-mediated transport.
-GO annotations related to this gene include protein homodimerization activity and phosphatidylinositol binding.
-An important paralog of this gene is SNX18.
+Diseases associated with SNX9 include Wiskott-Aldrich Syndrome.
+Among its related pathways are Clathrin derived vesicle budding and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and phosphatidylinositol binding.
+An important paralog of this gene is SNX33.

 UniProtKB/Swiss-Prot for SNX9 Gene